 Feed the birds and have fun making these beautiful cookie cutter bird feeders.
-This super simple bird seed bird feeder recipe is a great activity for kids of all ages.
-We have shared all kinds of simple bird feeders to make at home, these bird seed cookie ornaments are our favourite.
+This super simple birdseed bird feeder recipe is a great activity for kids of all ages.
+We have shared all kinds of simple bird feeders to make at home, these birdseed cookie ornaments are our favourite.
 Gather up everything you need to make a homemade bird feeder – a fun creative winter craft or any time of the year.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

 I’ve had a bag of birdseed sitting on the kitchen counter for a few weeks now.
 We had fun making and filling our little pumpkin bird feeders, and have you seen our amazing birdseed wreath?
-I have been wanting to make a cookie cutter bird feeder for a while now.
+I have been wanting to make a cookie-cutter bird feeder for a while now.